mirhagk/personalsite/webserver/webserver/Content/blog/Why do we even need SPA.md

 ###Routing

 Many SPAs implement routing, implemented as modifying the url after the `#` to move around on the same page.
 Usually travelling to this link fires off an event, and the SPA library takes over and renders the content for you instead.
+Routing is required in order to allow linking and navigation using the back and forward buttons, 2 of the most important features of the web.